eververas/3DGazeNet/Readme.md

                                  --gpu_id 0 --n_procs 5
 ```

 2\.
 Run inference on the set of images.
-This step outputs gaze estimation and 3D eye reconstruction results in a '.pkl' file in the 'inference_results' directory. with the following command:
+This step outputs gaze estimation and 3D eye reconstruction results in a `.pkl` file in the `inference_results` directory. with the following command:

 ```
 $ python inference.py --cfg configs/inference/inference.yaml \